Bluefissure/HousingPos/README.md

 BDTH: After enabling it, it will integrate with [BDTHPlugin](https://github.com/LeonBlade/BDTHPlugin).
 Clicking on the set button will automatically invoke the BDTH placement command.

-Force move: The target position is forced to change when the furniture is moved, and the effect needs to be re-entered to be seen.
-Used to place furniture in batches to restore the furniture presets.

 ## FAQs